Lab culture, mentorship and supervision

 I aspire to have each person in the lab working on the most exciting thing they can think of, subject to constraints of feasibility and uniqueness (from Josh McDermott).

-I expect you to:
+I expect all lab members to:

 - Communicate openly and honestly.